denizyuret/Knet.jl/docs/install.rst

 Make sure you select the "N. California" region in the upper right corner, then click on AMIs on the left menu.
-Choose "Public images" and type "Knet-0.7.2a" at the AMI search box.
+Choose "Public images" and enter "Knet" in the AMI search box.
+Pick the latest Knet image (Knet-0.7.2d as of this writing).
 You should see the following screen with information about the Knet AMI:

 .. image:: images/aws02.png